-Our objective is to develop Monarch Zones (MZ)—homes, cities, counties that are committed to our goal of repopulating the butterfly population.
+Our objective is to develop Monarch Zones (MZs) in homes, cities, and counties that are committed to our goal of repopulating the butterfly population.
 We will provide the foundation for you, and you in turn can help others.
 We want you to educate and encourage neighbors, family and friends.

 Monarch zones are located in parks, schools, homes, businesses, wherever people live and work.
 The zone owners have the following goals:

-- Raise and release monarchs using a BioTent™ natural rearing protocol.
+- Raise and release monarchs with a natural rearing protocol using a BioTent™ or Outdoor Lifecycle Kit

 - Add significant habitat; gardens and prairies rich in native forbs, milkweed, and grasses.

-- Educate themselves and others by taking full advantage of the MRP staff and materials.
+- Educate themselves and others by taking full advantage of the Monarch Research staff and materials.

 About the Monarch BioTent

 A protected environment is essential to the successful rearing of monarch butterflies.
 Predation is the single largest factor in caterpillar mortality.
 Rates of survival will grow from less than 5% in the wild to over 80% in a protected enclosure.
 We have been fine-tuning the process so that you will be as successful as possible in raising butterflies

 The Monarch Research team has spent considerable time over the past four years developing a rearing tent specifically for the monarch.
 The Monarch BiotTent™ is a super screen mesh tent, with a heavy zipper door, providing consistent airflow and temperature control while allowing rain flow for plants.
 We’ve tested this structure with milkweed, nectar plants, monarch butterfly eggs, caterpillars and paired mating monarchs with great success.